robixxxxx/robixxxxx/README.md

 <p align="center">
 🚗 Passionate about software development in the automotive world
 💻 Programmer using C/C++, Python, Qt & Flutter
-📍 Focused on building efficient and elegant cross-platform applications
+📍 Focused on building efficient cross-platform applications
 </p>

 ---